logo

 4. Stay connected to Wi-Fi until the backup is finished.
 If your device says it doesn't have enough iCloud storage space to complete the backup, follow the prompts to buy more storage.

-Before you start, sign out of the Find My™ app.
-Then follow these steps to complete a factory reset either on your iPad itself or through a Mac® or PC.
+Before you start the factory reset process, sign out of the Find My™ app.
+Then follow these instructions for factory resetting either on your iPad itself or through a Mac® or PC.

 To complete a factory reset from your iPad: